More For Students

 Why does this program exist?

 At the same time, we are passionate about reducing the economic and cultural barriers to a more diverse software and technology sector.
-We’re not specifically targeting women, people of color, or low-income.
 We are keenly aware that while aptitude is distributed evenly, opportunity is not.
-AlbanyCanCode seeks to provide pathways to empowerment for everyone who has the ability and interest to become a technologist.
+In K12 as well as workforce development projects, AlbanyCanCode seeks to provide pathways to empowerment for everyone who has the ability and interest to become a technologist.